Guthrie House therapeutic community

 - Pass an assessment by their peers

-Guthrie House residents demand accountability from one other and will challenge insincerity.
-The progress residents see in each other and themselves fosters a positive environment and dedication to the program.
+Residents demand accountability from one another and will challenge insincerity.
+The progress they see in each other and themselves fosters a positive environment and dedication to the program.

-At the end of their sentence, after four months, Guthrie House residents are transitioned into the community, given assistance with finding work and housing, and monitored for up to six months.
-To date, the program has been a remarkable success with reductions in reoffending of up to 54%.
+At the end of their custodial sentences, residents are transitioned into the community, provided with assistance to find work and housing, and monitored for up to six months following their release.
+An impact analysis of the therapeutic community has demonstrated that it does help individuals make changes in their lives, with reductions in reoffending of up to 44%.

 Watch this video for a first-hand account of how our staff and partners at Guthrie House use their holistic approach to help residents learn to live healthier, more positive lives: